saikousik22/TrustedMailCheck/README.md

 ## 📽️ Demo

 Note: The demo video is large and may not preview on GitHub.
-📥 Click the link below to download and view it on your device.
+📥 Click the link below to download the raw file and view it on your device.

 https://github.com/saikousik22/TrustedMailCheck/blob/main/demo.mp4